Close-up of smooth skin showing treated wrinkles above the top lip.

 At a med spa, an expert can assess your unique skin concerns and recommend a treatment plan tailored specifically to you.
 They can look at whether your lines are static (visible when your face is at rest) or dynamic (visible with movement) and suggest the right approach.
 From quick injectables that relax muscles or add volume, to skin-renewing lasers that rebuild collagen from the inside out, there are powerful options available.
 These treatments are backed by science and performed by trained professionals, ensuring you get safe and effective results.
 They can help you achieve a smoother, more youthful look around your mouth that looks natural and feels like you.
 The best part is that many of these treatments can be combined to create a comprehensive plan that addresses multiple concerns at once, giving you the best possible outcome.

-Smooth Lines with Botox
+Smoothing Lines with Botox Injections

 You might think of Botox for forehead lines or crow’s feet, but it’s also incredibly effective for wrinkles above the lip.
 These lines often form from years of repetitive muscle movements, like puckering your lips when you talk or drink from a straw.
 A provider can inject tiny amounts of a neuromodulator like Botox to relax the specific muscle responsible for these movements (the orbicularis oris).
 This softens the appearance of existing lines and helps prevent them from getting deeper.
 The treatment is quick, with minimal discomfort, and the results create a naturally smoother look without affecting your ability to make normal expressions.
 It’s a great option if your lines are most noticeable when you move your mouth.